lfflorian/AllInOneNET/README.md

-# Reporting Pal Test
+# All in one API
-This its a Web Rest API created in ASP.NET core 5.0 for testing purpose of company Reporting Pal.
+This its a Web Rest API created in ASP.NET core 5.0 All in one.

 The objective of this project its to search a person by a unique Id, by POST method, using Entity Framework, but implementing all features that its commonly necessary in the building of Web Api's on NET Core